🎮

 If this review pulls you in, the fastest next rabbit hole is Zotac Zone and Loki Mini Pro, because those are the products most likely to clarify whether Zotac Zone 2 is your real match or just your current curiosity.

 Zotac Zone 2 does not yet have a clean average market price, which makes the buying case more fluid than the hardware itself.
-This category is ruthless about value perception.
-A handheld can be beloved at one price and impossible to defend at another.
+Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.

 Availability is part of the value story too.
 A strong handheld with sketchy storefronts or inconsistent launch timing can still become a frustrating buy.